 When an order includes more than one good or service, multiple lines (line items) are used to identify each unique item or service.
 Each purchase order corresponds to a single, specific vendor; therefore, information on each vendor and its products must occupy its own space within the file system or database.

 Purchase orders legally specify the terms of buyer-seller transactions.
 The payment terms can extract credit, discounts and shipping concessions from the seller.
 Vendor deliveries must be made in accordance with the terms of the PO.
 The purchase order, including the buyers’ terms and conditions, constitute a contract, which is legally binding upon both parties upon acceptance.

 Purchase Order Automation

-Software Tools – OrderGen is a desktop purchase order program that helps automate the administration of new company purchases.
+Software Tools – OrderGen is a desktop purchase order software program that creates new purchase order numbers and helps automate the management of all company purchases.